Tensors are created with

 def L2(x, y): t = x - y return np.dot(t.T, t)

-Starting with the subtraction operation, NumPy will first allocate a tensor for
+Starting with the subtraction operation, NumPy first allocates a tensor for

 t.
 Every element in

-t will be modified as elements are written in.
+t are modified as elements are written in.
 Furthermore, accessing all the elements of

 t.T is allocated by NumPy.
 The memory footprint of a view is tiny compared to tensors.
-Computing the dot product will access every element of
+Computing the dot product accesses every element of

 t again.
 If